-Kent County Water Authority distribution and transmission mains comprise a network of more than 448 miles of underground infrastructure, storage tank facilities, and a multitude of pumps, wells and pressure control stations that must be continually maintained.
-Many of the existing water mains date back 100 years.
+Kent County Water Authority distribution and transmission mains comprise a network of more than 484 miles of underground infrastructure, storage tank facilities, and a multitude of pumps, wells and pressure control stations that must be continually maintained.
 Rhode Island General Law 46-15.6 requires that all large water suppliers implement an infrastructure replacement program to address such things as aged and failing mains, rehabilitation of tanks and pumping stations.
 Each water system throughout the state is required by law to provide a funding mechanism to replace and/or rehabilitate identified components at the end of their useful life within the framework of the regulations.
-We have two projects under contract 2014A and 2014B.
-These contracts will replace approximately 41,000 linear feet of underground water infrastructure including mains, service pipe, valves and hydrants.
-2015 infrastructure programs are also currently under design for 40,000 linear feet of infrastructure that will be bid for construction once the design phase is complete.
-As you might expect, water rates pay for the replacement of old infrastructure.
-Costs associated with these improvements are incorporated in the rate structure for your billing.
-The rate structure and each program is fully reviewed and approved by the Public Utilities Commission (PUC) prior to commencing work on the planned improvements.
+We have a number of projects under construction and in the design phases.
+These contracts will replace underground water infrastructure including mains, service pipe, valves and hydrants.
+As you might expect, water rates pay for the replacement of old and failing infrastructure.
+Costs associated with the infrastructure improvement program are incorporated in the rate structure for your billing.
+The rate structure and each infrastructure improvement program is fully reviewed and approved by the Public Utilities Commission (PUC) prior to commencing work on the planned improvements.
 At the current PUC approved rate water costs less than a penny per gallon delivered to your home.
 Water is still the best bargain in town in comparison to bottled water or other utility and cable services.